-Don’t be too jealous, but see that photo up above, in the header?
+See that photo up above, in the header?
 That’s where I am, right now, as you’re reading these words.
-It’s a retreat center called Laity Lodge in the middle of the Texas Hill Country, along the Frio River, and it’s not an exaggeration to say that it’s quite possibly my favorite place on earth.
+It’s a retreat center called Laity Lodge in the middle of the Texas Hill Country, along the Frio River, and it’s quite possibly my favorite place on earth.

-Rest and work are part of the rhythm of our life, and this rhythm is reflected all through our universe in the natural order of things: the fields that must lie fallow after an intense season of harvest; the ground buried deep in winter snows, preparing to once again spring forth with new life.
+Rest and work are part of life’s rhythms, reflected in our universe through the natural order of things: fields that lie fallow after an intense season of harvest; ground buried deep in winter snows, preparing to spring again with new life.

-It begs the question: if we know rest is good, why don’t we do it?
+This begs the question: If we know rest is good, why don’t we do it?

-Last Sunday at my church, our pastor was talking to us about the sabbatical that he and his family will soon begin.
+Last Sunday at my church, our pastor talked about the sabbatical he and his family will soon begin.
 He shared this excerpt from a French poet, Charles Péguy, writing on sleep: